joshjms/usagi/README.md

 # Usagi
-> Combining a manga library and a manga gacha system
+> Combining a manga library and a gacha system

 ### Library
 Stores all your saved manga in a neat organization.